superlinked/VectorHub/docs/use_cases/personalized_search.md

 So, what's next?
 How can you start implementing personalized search in your organization?
 There are plenty of resources and tools available to help you get started.
 For instance, you can check out this [guide on implementing vector search](link) or this [tutorial on using vector embeddings](link).

 What are your thoughts on personalized search using vector embeddings?
 Have you used this technology in your organization?
 Share your experiences and join the conversation!

+Stay Updated: Drop your email in the footer box to keep all the latest guides coming your way.

+Found an Issue or Have a Suggestion?
+Your feedback shapes VectorHub!
+If you spot something off in the article or have a topic you want us to dive into, create a GitHub issue and we're happy to provide you with that information 😊.

 ---